wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-with-thresholds.md

 # Protection from Multi-Attack Perpetrators

 When Wallarm is in [blocking mode](../../admin-en/configure-wallarm-mode.md), it automatically blocks all requests with malicious payloads, letting only legitimate requests through.
-You can configure additional protection for your applications and API by setting the Wallarm reaction in case if number of different malicious payloads from the same IP (often referred to as **multi-attack perpetrator**) exceeds specified threshold.
+You can configure additional protection for your applications and API by setting the Wallarm reaction in case if number of different malicious payloads from the same IP (often referred to as **multi-attack perpetrator**) exceeds a specified threshold.

-Such perpetrators can be automatically placed into the denylist, which starts blocking **all requests from them**, not spending time on analysis of whether they are malicious or not, just basing of the fact that this source produced a lot of malicious requests in the past.
+Such perpetrators can be automatically placed into the denylist, which starts blocking **all requests from them**, not spending time on analysis of whether they are malicious or not, just because that this source produced a lot of malicious requests in the past.

 ## Configuring

 Consider the example below to learn how to configure protection from multi-attack perpetrators.

-Let us say you consider that more than 3 malicious payloads per hour from some IP as enough reason to completely block it.
+Let us say you consider that more than 3 malicious payloads per hour from some IP as enough reason to block it completely.
 To do that, you set the corresponding threshold and instruct the system to block the origin IP for 1 hour.

 To provide this protection: